undergrad-partner-school

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-If you want to find out more about need-based and non-need-based aid at University of Dallas, here are some recent data you should consider.
+Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for a number of students.
+If you wish to find out more about need-based and non-need-based aid at University of Dallas, here are some recent data you should consider.

 Need-based